NikKowPHP/social-brain/chapters/chapter-8.md

 > ### **The Conductor's Debrief: A System Crash**
 >
 > That evening, Maria felt a hot flush of shame, a full-blown amygdala hijack.
-Her mind was a loop of defensive anger. *How dare he?
+Her mind was a loop of defensive anger. *This is useless.
+The book was wrong.
+People are just irrational.
+How dare he?
 I was trying!* This wasn't a calm, analytical debrief; it was a system crash.
 She stormed around her apartment, venting to her partner, Alex.
 >
 > "I do everything by the book!
 I use the stupid 'empathy' script, and he accuses me of using a 'therapy voice'!
 It's impossible!" she fumed.
 >